Skip to content

 • Stagnant development: Only receives critical bug fixes or user-contributed pull requests.

-• Limited cross-platform support: Primarily designed for Windows with no official support for other OS.
+• Limited cross-platform support: Primarily designed for Windows but runs on Linux and MacOS with mono.

 • Legacy: Compatible with older Windows systems, requires .NET Framework 4.7.2.

-• Net9: Requires .NET 9 runtime but offers superior native cross-platform support.
+• Net10: Requires .NET 10 runtime but offers superior native cross-platform support.

 1. Active development: Receives all new features and improvements.